beetrootpaul/beetpx/README.md

 ## Random Notes

-- gamepad input seems to be laggy (at least on Firefox), unsuitable for fast paced games
+- Gamepad input seems to be laggy (at least on Firefox), unsuitable for fast paced games.
+- It's good to avoid `.forEach`, `.reduce` and similar functions and use classic `for` loops instead.
+The former tend to have significantly worse performance due to an extra function call in each iteration.